Ricc4rdo0107/RCPepTelegram/README.md

-livekeylogger - Sends live updates about what's being typed on the keyboard. setvolume - Set computer's volume level. getvolume - Gets the computer's volume level.
+livekeylogger - Sends live updates about what's being typed on the keyboard. setvolume - Set computer's volume level. getvolume - Gets the computer's volume level. mute - Set computer's volume to 0. full - Set computer's volume to 100
 ```
 *sending a photo* - Displays the photo on the screen as a pop-up.
 *sending an audio/voice* - Will play the audio/voice in the background.